0mhz/R-econometrics/commands.md

 **Test if the mean of a non normal variable is the same in two (or more) different subgroups of the sample:** _kruskal.test()_

+>#: The same as the wilcox test but comparing only one variable to two different subgroups

 The tested H0 hypothesis is that the means are equal.
 Example: ```  	kruskal.test(cola$q4~cola$q1) ```